About Tucson Erotica

 We believe normalizing and affirming sexuality has positive effects on individual and community wellbeing by counteracting the shame/guilt response developed from a society that generally views sexuality and bodies as “bad.”
-This negative view of sexuality is at the core of patriarchal, discriminating, and abusive behavior.
-We have been greatly affected by these realities through our experience with sex work, assault, and religious upbringing yet it is our conviction that if we truly desire to combat these issues it means having compassion for people in various stages of their healing journey.
+This negative view of sexuality is at the core of patriarchal, discriminative, and abusive behavior.
+We have been greatly affected by these realities through our experiences with sex work, assault, and religion yet it is our conviction that if we truly desire to combat these issues it means having compassion for people in various stages of their healing journey.
 We allow space for individuals who take responsibility for their impact on others to heal free of judgement and with their humanity intact.
-Safety is ensured by a staff and security team committed to respectful dialogue that aims to educate not escalate (but also isn’t afraid to kick someone out if they aren’t here to get educated.)
+Safety is ensured by a staff and security team committed to respectful dialogue that aims to educate not escalate, and remove any individual who acts against our Code of Conduct.

-For these reasons, Tucson Erotica celebrates all identities, orientations and expressions of sexuality among consenting adults, and welcomes any and all respectful imperfect beings that are comfortable being in a room with other respectful imperfect beings!
-Growth is messy… but exploring, understanding, and expressing yourself in community is necessary for personal health and wellbeing.
+For these reasons, Tucson Erotica celebrates all identities, orientations and expressions of sexuality among consenting adults, and welcomes any and all respectful imperfect beings that are comfortable in a room with other respectful imperfect beings.
+Growth is messy… but exploring, understanding, and expressing yourself in community is a necessary part of it.
 Furthermore, recognizing that same necessity for others is vital for the health, safety, and happiness of our communities.
 We’re all in this together.

 Through art, we can create a safe space to share, reflect, inspire, and challenge each other to learn and grow.

 Over the years from 2001-2013, Ruben Moreno organized four erotic art shows that developed each year and set the foundation for what Tucson Erotica has become today.